 All of our programmes are authored and developed by world leading experts in their field.

 Our faculty are selected due to their subject expertise, experience and teaching abilities to ensure the highest standards of educational excellence.

 Get a University Validated postgraduate qualification in just 1 calendar year instead of 2 academic years.

 40% of our alumni reported an increase in salary 2 years after studying with us.

 Who is this course for?

-This programme is directed to Specialist Nurses, GPs and GP registrars, Specialist Registrars/CTs and Pharmacists with a specialist interest; therefore, the knowledge of heart and cardiovascular anatomy and physiology is mandatory.
-The students are expected to be familiar with cardiovascular medication and have at least basic understanding of electrocardiogram (ECG).
+Our cardiology online courses are directed to specialist nurses in cardiology, GP trainee with a view to cardiology, healthcare professionals who work in A&E, Specialist Registrars/CTs and Pharmacists with a specialist interest.
+The knowledge of heart and cardiovascular anatomy and physiology is mandatory.
+The students are expected to be familiar with cardiovascular medication and have at least a basic understanding of electrocardiogram (ECG).